 By applying heat to your muscles, you can increase oxygen uptake and supposedly, tissue healing, too.
 Electrotherapy (ultrasound, shockwave, etc.) can be used to hit deeper tissues whilst wax baths, saunas, and steam rooms can be used for the whole body.

 Research published in the Journal of Strength and Conditioning Research stated that deep heat (a heat therapy supplement) showed no significant benefits for muscle soreness, range of motion, or strength.

-Although, another study, albeit a small one using only 67 participants, from the Archives of Physical Medicine and Rehabilitation showed that “at hour 24 post-exercise, pain intensity, disability, and deficits in self-reported physical function in subjects with the heat wrap were reduced by 47%” in relation to back pain.
-As well as this, 24-hours post-exercises, the heat-relief group experienced 138% greater pain relief when compared with a cold-pack.
+Although, another study, albeit a small one using only 67 participants, from the Archives of Physical Medicine and Rehabilitation showed that “at hour 24 post-exercise, pain intensity, disability, and deficits in self-reported physical function in subjects with the heat wrap were reduced by 47%” about back pain.
+As well as this, 24 hours post-exercises, the heat-relief group experienced 138% greater pain relief when compared with a cold pack.

 Yet, to back up that small study, another from the Journal of Clinical and Diagnostic Research using 87 patients found that thermotherapy patients (i.e. heat-treated patients) reported “significantly less pain compared to cryotherapy and control”.

-There seems to be a lot of anecdotal evidence in favour of heat therapy, but not as much science to back it up just yet.
+There seems to be a lot of anecdotal evidence in favor of heat therapy, but not as much science to back it up just yet.